sam3d/changelog/README.md

 $ npm install changelogapp -g
 ```

-As an aside, if you have `vim` set as your `$EDITOR`, then do make sure that in your
-`~/.vimrc`, file you add the following line (to enable spellcheck and non-destructive line-wrapping):
+As an aside, if you have `vim` set as your `$EDITOR`, then make sure that in your `~/.vimrc` file you add the following line (to enable spellcheck and non-destructive line-wrapping):

 ```
 " Enable spellcheck and wrap for changelog edit messages